Summer (1930 film)

-Summer is a Walt Disney short film released on January 6, 1930.
-Directed by Ub Iwerks, it is the sequel to the short Springtime (1929).
-It is 6 minutes long.
+Summer is a Walt Disney produced short film in the Silly Symphonies series released on January 16, 1930.
+Directed by Ub Iwerks, it is the sequel to the 1929 short Springtime and the precursor to the shorts Autumn and Winter.
+It has a running time of 6 minutes.

 Summary

 The short film begins with several caterpillars dancing towards some flowers.
 The caterpillars enter the flowers, and then emerge from the flowers as butterflies.
 They fly and pollinate every flower they pass over.
 Butterflies fly on a branch but disturb a stick with legs.
 The stick threatens them with its teeth.
 Then the stick dances and falls into a river.
 A dragonfly flies over the river, accompanying two ladybirds.
 Two dung beetles play with a ball of excrement on the ground.
 They lose the ball of excrement, which crashes into a tree trunk and explodes.
 When it explodes, its pieces turn into little flying insects, which dance.
 So do four flies on a flower.
 The flies then carry a spider's web with them and play leapfrog with the spider, but the spider eats the flies.
-The spider dances on the spider's web.
-However, the spider's web was tied to a tree and the tree falls on it.
+The spider dances on the spider's web, but the spider's web was tied to a tree and the tree falls on it.
 This is how the film ends.